OktawiaStaburo/shadowVIMP/README.md

 <img src="man/figures/README-example_cont-1.png" width="100%" />

-A more realistic and detailed example of how to use this package can be found in `vignette("shadowVIMP-vignette")`.
+For a more realistic and detailed example of how to use this package, and the theory behind the method, see `vignette("shadowVIMP-vignette")`.

 ## Getting help